-" is a route that runs among many beautiful villages in the region of Friuli-Venezia Giulia, located in the northeastern part of Italy.
-This road links some of the most famous villages of Friuli, an area that offers many tourist attractions in terms of history, art, nature, food, and wine.
+" is a route that runs among many beautiful villages in the region of Friuli Venezia Giulia, located in the northeastern part of Italy.
+This road links some of the most famous villages of Friuli, and it is an area that offers many tourist attractions in terms of history, art, nature, food, and wine.
 The road is shaped as a loop and it is about fifty miles long, so you can start the tour from whatever point of the loop you prefer.
 The tour we would like to propose starts from Udine

 , the capital of the region, where we can spend a little time visiting its wonderful castle (pic n°3), the main attraction of the city.

-Then, we drive towards Colloredo di Monte Albano
+Then, you will drive towards Colloredo di Monte Albano

-, where we can visit the Castle of Colloredo
+, where you can visit the Castle of Colloredo

 , home to the famous seventeenth-century poet Ermes di Colloredo.
 Part of the castle is still in ruins due to ownership issues.
 From Colloredo di Monte Albano, we take the road towards Fagagna

 , where the first stretch of the suggestive "Road of Castles and Ham

 " starts.
 The road runs around the Castle of Fagagna

 , which was the residence of the lieutenant of Friuli during the Venetian conquest (from 1420).
 In the nearby village of Villalta

 , there is another beautiful and well-preserved castle (pic n°4), which dominates the surrounding area from a small hill.